— Topics —

 Blood sugar spikes

 Even when you go out for drinks, if you haven't eaten anything for almost ten hours, you may get drunk faster, but if you eat a good lunch and have ice cream two hours before drinking, you will get drunk more slowly.
-In other words, if you keep eating less digestible food to reduce hunger, the absorption rate should decrease.
+In other words, if you keep eating less digestible foods and slow-digesting foods to reduce hunger, the absorption rate of food should decrease.

 3.What is your specific diet?